Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Observations and data analysis

-The spectrum of the closest source to LHAASO J2108+5157, i.e. 4FGL J2108.0+5155 presents a steep decrease above few GeVs, not compatible with the UHE LHAASO points.
-Therefore, its physical relation to the UHE source is challenging (see Discussion in the next sections).
-Re-running the analysis, extending the low-energy threshold to 500~MeV and to 300~MeV, properly increasing and adapting the selected ROI, the fitted spectra that we obtain present some scatters at low energy, due to the large instrument PSF.
-It depends on how much freedom we allow in the fit to the neighbour sources and to the Galactic diffuse emission, but in all cases the trend converges toward a unique and consistent behaviour above few GeVs.
+The spectrum of the closest source to LHAASO J2108+5157, namely 4FGL J2108.0+5155, presents a steep decrease above a few GeVs, which is not compatible with the UHE LHAASO points.
+Therefore, its physical relation to the UHE source is challenging (see the discussion in the following sections).
+By rerunning the analysis, extending the low-energy threshold to 500~MeV and to 300~MeV, and properly increasing and adapting the selected ROI, the fitted spectra that we obtain present some scatter at low energy, which is due to the large instrument PSF.
+Although it depends on how much freedom we allow in the fit to the neighboring sources and to the Galactic diffuse emission, in all cases the trend converges toward a unique and consistent behavior above a few GeVs.